Best Egg Personal Loans: 2023 Review

 About the Author

 Sulaiman Abdur-RahmanSulaiman Abdur-Rahman writes about personal loans, auto loans, student loans, and other personal finance topics for Lantern.
-He’s the recipient of more than 10 journalism awards and currently serves as a New Jersey Society of Professional Journalists board member.
+He’s the recipient of more than 10 journalism awards and served as a New Jersey Society of Professional Journalists board member.
 An alumnus of the Philadelphia-based Temple University, Abdur-Rahman is a strong advocate of the First Amendment and freedom of speech.

 Brand names: No brands or products mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
 Third party trademarks referenced herein are property of their respective owners.